Take the FIRST Tech Challenge!

 Inviting additional coaches/mentors to your team.

-The Team Administrator and/or Lead Coach/Mentor 1 for the team can invite others to fill roles such as Lead Coach/Mentor 2, Mentor, Youth Mentor.
+The Team Administrator and/or Lead Coach 1 for the team can invite others to fill roles such as Lead Coach 2, Mentor, Youth Mentor.
 This is done through the “Team Contacts/Roster” section of the Dashboard under “Other Contacts”.
-Note that the Lead Coach/Mentor 1 role for the team must not have any outstanding tasks (C/R form and YPP screening) in order for this area to be available for invitations.
+Note that the Lead Coach 1 role for the team must not have any outstanding tasks (C/R form and YPP screening) in order for this area to be available for invitations.

 - Log in to the Dashboard via www.firstinspires.org.